bibleexchange/romans__textbook/textbook/en/romans-en.md

 To being filled with all unrighteousness.
 1:29—31 all unrighteousness, fornication, wickedness, covetousness, maliciousness-(vicious) full of envy, murder, debate, deceit, malignity, whisperers, Backbiters, haters of God, despiteful, proud, boasters, inventors of evil things, disobedient to parents, Without understanding, covenantbreakers, without natural affection,, implacable-(never satisfied) unmerciful

 ## Jewish/Religious Guilt — 2:1—29

 (Sinners **Within** the Law are Deserving of God&apos;s Wrath)

 Romans chapter two talks about the guilty Jew or the guilty religious person.
 The Jew refused to obey The Light of Revelation.
 In this chapter we see the Jew condemning others, just as the Pharisees did.
 This chapter also talks about the circumcision of the heart, which is most important.

 ### GOD IS NO RESPECTER OF PERSONS 2:1—16

 The opening word of the chapter: therefore connects this chapter to the first chapter.
 Those who could judge between right and wrong would have been totally in agreement with the condemnation of the heathen in Chapter 1.
 Those who considered themselves morally good whether Jew or Gentile could easily condemn the heathen, but here Paul charges the religious hypocrites that they have condemned themselves.
 Paul is addressing those who were self righteous.

-#### Those who judge others and do the same things have condemned themselves. — Vs. 1
+#### Those who judge others and do the same things have condemned themselves. — v.
+1

 Moral man justifies himself saying he is not as bad as others.
 The man that condemns another for breaking the law and himself as well breaks the law is without a defense.
 This man condemns himself with the words he condemns another.